bluefishforsale/alert-exec/tskiens_exec-alerts/documentation.md

   1. Then sleeps for the remainder of the INTERVAL cycle

   ### Resolver
-  1. Resolver is forever running
+  1. Resolver thread is forever running
-  1. Resolver knows of one queue (resolveQ), identified by it's numeric ID
+  1. Each resolver thread knows of one queue (resolveQ), identified by it's numeric ID
   1. Thread iterates over the resolve queue once, then waits
   1. Calls the resolve backend with the message
   1. Repeats this loop sequentially for all items in the resolveQ
   1. Then sleeps for the remainder of the INTERVAL cycle

 # Trade-offs and Quirks